ggonza39/outty-scrum-project/Backlog/README.md

 9. Edit or delete profile – 3 pts

 10. Log out securely – 1 pt
+...

+### **Estimation Approach**
+Story points were assigned using relative estimation rather than time-based estimation.
+The team considered factors such as technical complexity, required effort, uncertainty, and potential dependencies.
+Each item was compared against previously estimated items to determine whether it was smaller, similar in size, or larger in scope.
+Higher story points reflect greater implementation complexity or uncertainty, while lower story points represent well-understood or narrowly scoped functionality.
+In addition, Story points were assigned during backlog refinement by estimating items sequentially from the top of the backlog downward using relative comparison.

-**Note:** Story points were assigned during backlog refinement by estimating items sequentially from the top of the backlog downward using relative comparison.
-All items are written in standard user story format and include additional details and acceptance criteria within the GitHub Project board.
+**Note:** All items are written in standard user story format and include additional details and acceptance criteria within the GitHub Project board.

 ---